 Vivaldi is another Chromium-based browser but it does include the features of the Presto-based Opera browser along with its own proprietary modifications.
-It is freeware and available for Windows, Linux, Mac, Android operating systems.
+It is freeware and is available for Windows, Linux, Mac, Android operating systems.

 Developed by Vivaldi Technologies with the below mission.